mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 A few Google searches showed that Lizzie had plagiarized her profile &mdash; it was a mashup of a [LinkedIn profile](https://www.linkedin.com/in/laraflanagan/) and another [profile right from Upwork](https://www.upwork.com/o/profiles/users/_~017434da88fc78860a/).

-{% include image.html file="profile-stitching.png" alt="Screenshot of demo app landing page" max_width="800px" class="img-border" img_link="true" fig_caption="Lizzie created her profile by stitching together two others" %}
+{% include image.html file="profile-stitching.png" alt="Sources from which Lizzie stole her profile" max_width="800px" class="img-border" img_link="true" fig_caption="Lizzie created her profile by stitching together two others" %}

 # Is this a trick?

 The scam seemed so clumsy and obvious that I feared it was step one of a more elaborate con.
 Why upload screenshots proving she didn't do the work when she could have just sent me a regular invoice for $50?
 And then why bill me and withhold the reports?
 Naturally, that would prompt me to check the screenshot history.

-In movies, the con-man always lets their victim *think* that they've uncovered the fraud, but letting the victim expose the dummy fraud is all part of the *actual* fraud.
-Then, just as they think they've gained the upper hand, the victim falls face-first into the real scam.
+In movies, the con-man always lets their victim *think* that they've uncovered the scam, but allowing the victim to expose the dummy fraud is all part of the *actual* fraud.
+Then, just as they believe they've gained the upper hand, the victim falls face-first into the real scam.
 Was there another layer of deceit here?

 {% assign fig_caption = '"' | append: "I've locked Danny Ocean in a room next to my vault and paid his friend to guard him.
 Now he can *never* heist me!" | append: '"' | markdownify | remove: "<p>" | remove: "</p>" %}

-{% include image.html file="oceans-eleven.jpg" alt="Screenshot of demo app landing page" max_width="800px" fig_caption=fig_caption img_link="true" %}
+{% include image.html file="oceans-eleven.jpg" alt="Still of George Clooney in Ocean's Eleven" max_width="800px" fig_caption=fig_caption img_link="true" %}

 # How did Upwork miss this?